 Before buying a policy, do research and get to know what discounts are offered and then find a way to get the most out of any possible discount.
 For example, many insurers will offer passive restraint discount (know more) and other forms of discounts.
 Whenever you ask an insurer to provide you with a car insurance quote, they will first run a search on various things about you including your credit score to come up with a clear statistics about you.
 All these will affect how much you pay for insurance because insures use the information to award or deny applicable discounts and to calculate premiums.

 7. Use a broker

 You may not be able to know how to cut your insurance cost like a pro because insurance is not your field.
-In that case, using a broker can be very helpful.
+In that case, using a broker, like Money Expert, can be very helpful.
 Use a reputable insurance broker company to help you find the cheapest car insurance to also help you negotiate the cover with your insurer.